 Knobbe told me Bronxnet gets along well with Cablevision.
 There doesn’t seem to be any threat to its four channels, although he’d like more funding in order for equipment upgrades, such as getting more digital servers to replace older tape machines.
 The channel operates from a sub-basement in Lehman College, and a flood several months ago knocked out a studio (since reopened) and an editing suite.

 Speakers at the public hearing pleaded for more staff at Bronxnet, whose model is to make professional productions and use them to train school kids and other volunteers in TV production.
 Some Bronxnet shows, including a documentary about the Hunts Point commercial area of the borough, have won local Emmys.
 Knobbe also would like money for satellite locations.

 “You’d be surprised.
 People watch this channel,” Bronx attorney David P. Lesch, a frequent guest on Bronxnet talk show Open, told me before one such appearance.
 “My clients watch it.”

 The public perceptions of public-access TV are of city council hearings, Wayne’s World goofiness and Robin Byrd nudity.
 Knobbe said Bronxnet doesn’t allow lewd programming, and producers have been suspended or kicked off the air altogether for bad behavior.

 Cable companies also are developing more local programming, including such PEG staples as city council meetings, for video on demand.
 There should be a good fit there to exploit the local programming PEG organizations create.

 Satellite doesn’t have it.
-But Verizon, also negotiating New York City cable franchises, has been to visit BronxNet and said nice things about the operation, Knobbe said.
+But Verizon Communications, also negotiating for New York City cable franchises, has been to visit Bronxnet and said nice things about the operation, Knobbe said.
 Unlike Cablevision, which owns local News 12 outlets, Verizon doesn’t produce local programming, he noted.